Homepage

 Communications in Cuba

-"Digital transformation, but there's not even any Duralgina": Cubans speak out after Díaz-Canel's visit to Fajardo Hospital
+"Digital transformation, but there's not even any Duralgina": Cubans erupt after Díaz-Canel's visit to Fajardo Hospital

-"Stop the distractions": Cuban artist calls for an end to empty content and urges unity for change on the Island
+"Stop the distractions": Cuban artist calls to end empty content and join the change on the Island

 How much has Cuba changed in the last three years?
 This is what a journalist who visited the island says

-The Institute of Information and Social Communication appoints former director of the state media system as new vice president
+The Institute of Information and Social Communication appoints former director of the state media system as the new vice president

 ETECSA informs about the interruption of telecommunications in some areas of Matanzas